Skip To Main Content

 Hamish McIntosh

-Transforming a dilapidated 1860s bluestone cottage in Carlton into a calm, contemporary refuge, Ellul Architecture’s Bluestone House is sees a small site combine with a tight budget to nevertheless unlock meaningful invention.
+Transforming a dilapidated 1860s bluestone cottage in Carlton into a calm, contemporary refuge, Ellul Architecture’s Bluestone House combines a small site with a tight budget to nevertheless unlock meaningful invention.

 “Our clients were incredibly design-focused,” director Ben Ellul reflects.
 For him, the outcomes were the result of a rare alignment between ambition, collaboration and an ingrained passion for detail by the owners.